jmquigs/ModelMod/Docs/devguide/README.md

 ## Object Selection

-To faciliate object selection, modelmod maintains a list of recently used textures in the hook renderer, and allows the user to page through them.
+To facilitate object selection, modelmod maintains a list of recently used textures in the hook renderer, and allows the user to page through them.
 Whenever the game renders something with the selected texture, modelmod substitutes a green texture so that the art is (usually) highlighted on the display.